The Road

 The Road is a 2006 post-apocalyptic novel by American writer Cormac McCarthy.
-The book details the grueling journey of a father and his young son over a period of several months across a landscape blasted by an unspecified cataclysm that has destroyed industrial civilization and almost all life.
+The book details the grueling journey of a father and his young son over several months across a landscape blasted by an unspecified cataclysm that has destroyed industrial civilization and nearly all life.
 The novel was awarded the 2007 Pulitzer Prize for Fiction and the James Tait Black Memorial Prize for Fiction in 2006.
-The book was adapted into a film of the same name in 2009, directed by John Hillcoat.
+The book was adapted into a film of the same name in 2009, directed by John Hillcoat, and a comic book in 2024, illustrated by Manu Larcenet.

 Plot

-A father and his young son journey on foot across the post-apocalyptic ash-covered United States some years after an extinction event.
-The boy's mother, pregnant with him at the time of the disaster, committed suicide some time before.
+A father and his young son journey on foot across the post-apocalyptic, ash-covered United States some years after an undefined extinction event resulted in societal collapse and the extinction of almost all life on Earth.
+The boy's mother, who was pregnant with him at the time of the disaster, died by suicide at some point after his birth.

-Realizing they cannot survive the winter in more northern latitudes, the father takes the boy south along interstate highways towards the sea, carrying their meager possessions in their knapsacks and a supermarket cart.
+Realizing they cannot survive the winter in northern latitudes, the father takes the boy south along county roads towards the sea, carrying their meager possessions in their knapsacks and a supermarket cart.
 The father is suffering from a cough.
 He assures his son that they are "good guys" who are "carrying the fire".
-The pair have a revolver, but only two rounds.
-The father has tried to teach the boy to use the gun on himself if necessary, to avoid falling into the hands of cannibals.
+The pair have a revolver but only two rounds.
+The father has tried to teach the boy to use the gun on himself, if necessary, to avoid falling into the hands of cannibals.

-They attempt to evade a group of marauders traveling along the road but one of the marauders discovers them and seizes the boy.
-The father shoots him dead and they flee the marauder's companions, abandoning most of their possessions.
-Later, when searching a house for supplies, they discover a locked cellar containing captives whom cannibals have been eating limb by limb, and flee into the woods.
+They attempt to evade a group of marauders traveling along the road, but one marauder discovers them and seizes the boy.
+The father shoots the marauder dead, and they flee the marauder's companions, abandoning most of their possessions.
+Later, when searching a mansion for supplies, they discover a locked cellar containing people whom their captors have imprisoned to eat them limb by limb and flee into the woods.

-As they near starvation, the pair discover a concealed bunker filled with food, clothes, and other supplies.
-They stay there for many days, regaining their strength, and then carry on, taking supplies with them in a cart.
-They encounter an elderly man with whom the boy insists they share food.
-Further along the road, they evade a group whose members include pregnant women, and soon after they discover an abandoned campsite with a newborn infant roasted on a spit.
+As they near starvation, the pair discovers a concealed bunker filled with food, clothes, and other supplies.
+They stay there for several days, regaining their strength, and then carry on, taking supplies with them in a cart.
+They encounter an older man with whom the boy insists they share food.
+Farther along the road, they evade a group whose members include pregnant women, and soon after, they discover an abandoned campsite with a newborn infant roasted on a spit.
 They soon run out of supplies and begin to starve before finding a house containing more food to carry in their cart, but the man's condition worsens.